-We've looked at the latest independent research and reviews on UK pet insurance for dogs to bring you the Best UK Pet Insurance Companies for Dogs 2018.
+We've looked at the latest independent research and reviews of pet insurance for dogs to bring you the Best UK Pet Insurance Companies for Dogs 2021.

 - More Than - Classic or Premier

 - Tesco Bank - Premier

 - John Lewis Finance Pet Insurance - Plus or Premier

 - Animal Friends - Prestige